 Another aspect which is very important is humility.
-Be humble as it will give you happiness and purpose.
-You will come across many ups and downs in your life and find yourself on the other side of situation, being humble will give you ability to think rationally and positively and help you overcome any challenge. (people like Gandhi, Abdul Kalam, Vajpayee and more recently Sushma Swaraj are remembered more due to their humility, there ability to help other, keep everyone along with them)
+Be humble as it will keep you grounded and mentally-balanced.
+You will come across many ups and downs in your life and there could be times when you may find yourself on the other side of the fence; being humble will give you the ability to think rationally and positively and help overcome such situations.
+People like Gandhi, Abdul Kalam, Vajpayee and more recently Sushma Swaraj are remembered more due to their humility and there ability to think rationally.

-At the end I would say, extraordinary achievement ask for extraordinary efforts and extraordinary efforts can only be done when your mind is free from fear (of failure), heart is full of passion and soul filled with divinity to make a positive difference in this world.
-Decide what you want to do with your life, go ahead with full with no regret.
-World is waiting for you to conquer it.
+At the end I would say, extraordinary achievements call for extraordinary efforts and extraordinary efforts can only be put in when your mind is free from fear (of failure), heart is full of passion and soul filled with divinity to make a positive difference in this world.
+Decide what you want to do with your life, be fearless and march ahead with full vigour- and the ‘World is Yours to Conquer.’